-- Lab Access: We will be using PCs running Linux maintained by CSELabs for the lab activities and hands-on assignments,
+- Lab Access: We will be using PCs running Linux maintained by CSELabs for the lab activities and project assignments,

 and thus you must have

 a CSELabs account.
-We recommend using CSELabs systems for hands-on assignments, but you can use any of the CSELabs open Linux labs, or access CSELabs machines remotely via FastX (VOLE) or SSH.
+We recommend using CSELabs systems for project assignments, but you can use any of the CSELabs open Linux labs, or access CSELabs machines remotely via VOLE or SSH.